Scottish trade in the early modern era: Background

 Jenny Wormald commented that "to talk of Scotland as a poor country is a truism".
 At the beginning of the era, with difficult terrain, poor roads and limited methods of transport, there was little trade between different areas of the country and most settlements depended on what was produced locally, often with very little in reserve in bad years.
 Foreign trade was in the hands of a relatively small number of royal burghs, while generally smaller baronial and ecclesiastical burghs, that proliferated in the second half of the fifteenth century, acted mainly as local markets and centres of craftsmanship.

 From the fourteenth century Scottish exports, and most imports, were channelled through a monopoly known as the Staple, which was located for most of the late Middle Ages in the Flemish town of Bruges.
-In 1508 James IV moved the Staple to the small port of Veere in the province of Zealand, where it remained until the late seventeenth century.
+In 1508 James IV moved the Staple to the small port of Veere in the province of Zeeland, where it remained until the late seventeenth century.
 Most of the exports were raw materials, particularly wool, coal and fish.
 The major imports were luxury goods, such as cloth wine, pottery and military equipment, and scarce raw materials such as wood and iron.
 Major trading partners outside the Netherlands included France, Scandinavia and England.
 England was only the fourth most important trading partner, ranking just above the Hanseatic and Baltic ports and receiving mainly salt and coal.